 Talented and elite young athletes carry a lot of expectation when they go to play sport; not only from their peers but perhaps more influentially from their NGBs, coaches and parents.
 The CPSU has designed the following document to assist these groups and consider what impact they are having on the athlete.

-Disabled young people
+Deaf and disabled young people

-We encourage the participation of disabled young people in sport, either as participants or volunteers.
+We encourage the participation of deaf and disabled young people in sport, either as participants or volunteers.
 We understand that sport can be challenging and wish to ease possible fears and increase participation levels.
 However, we do understand that the needs may be different and we want to ensure that we work hard to safeguard them.